How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 Advantages: Maximum flexibility, potential savings at massive scale.
 Watch out for: Hidden costs (licenses, egress, management time) that can double or triple the apparent hourly rate.

-Real Cost Examples: What a Typical Job Costs
+Real Cost Examples: What a Typical Job Costs in 2026

 Scenario 1: Archviz Still Image — V-Ray CPU